ChrisPuzzo/Llama-2-7b-Privacy-Policies/docs/PROPOSAL.md

 **Transparency and explanation**

 Our AI model is a deep learning neural model and as such it operates much like a "black box."
 It will not be possible for us to provide an explanation for how any specific output was generated beyond pointing at the original LLM and the training data we've used for fine-tuning it.
-This is a general problem with this type of architecture and there is a lot of research happening to provide more explanation about how answers are developed.
+This is a general problem with this type of architecture and there is a lot of research happening right now to provide more explanation about how answers are developed.
 This is not something that we can address in this project.

-####

 #### VI.
-References
+References (cjackson/cpuzzo)

 Amur, Dilli Prasad.
 2023.
 "QLoRA: Fine-Tuning Large Language Models (LLM's)." _Medium_ (blog).
 November 28, 2023.[https://medium.com/@dillipprasad60/qlora-explained-a-deep-dive-into-parametric-efficient-fine-tuning-in-large-language-models-llms-c1a4794b1766](https://medium.com/@dillipprasad60/qlora-explained-a-deep-dive-into-parametric-efficient-fine-tuning-in-large-language-models-llms-c1a4794b1766).

-Das, Suman.
+(1) Das, Suman.
 2024.
 "Fine Tune Large Language Model (LLM) on a Custom Dataset with QLoRA." _Medium_ (blog).
 January 25, 2024.[https://dassum.medium.com/fine-tune-large-language-model-llm-on-a-custom-dataset-with-qlora-fb60abdeba07](https://dassum.medium.com/fine-tune-large-language-model-llm-on-a-custom-dataset-with-qlora-fb60abdeba07).

 Dettmers, Tim, Artidoro Pagnoni, Ari Holtzman, and Luke Zettlemoyer.
 2023.
 "QLoRA: Efficient Finetuning of Quantized LLMs." arXiv.[http://arxiv.org/abs/2305.14314](http://arxiv.org/abs/2305.14314).